slu-soc5650/final-project/docs/cleaning.md

 You will need a read-me file in the top-level of your assignment repository.
 There will already be a file named `README.md` in the top-level of your repository.
 Please edit this and modify it as needed!

 ### RESEARCH_LOG.md
 You will need to maintain a research log throughout the final project process.
-Before proceeding with the vignettes, create a well-formatted and organized research log in RStudio (`File > New File > Text File`) that is organized chronologically.
+Before proceeding with the waypoints, create a well-formatted and organized research log in RStudio (`File > New File > Text File`) that is organized chronologically.
 The research log should use markdown syntax and be saved as a markdown file (`.md`).
 Keep this file updated and have it saved in the top-level of your assignment repository.

 For each day you work on the final project, there should be an entry that describes the work that you have done, what files you have created or modified, and how those modifications took place.
 Give as much detail as possible without directly replicating the notes you make in individual files using the literate programming approach.
 This will be particularly important for your mapmaking work in ArcGIS Pro, which is inherently not reproducible and thus good notes are imperative.